 The PJM RTO is also a recognized Planning Coordinator within RF.
-The annual reserve requirement analysis and process outlined in this manual measures compliance with the reliability criteria defined in the RF Standard BAL-502-RFC-02.
+The annual reserve requirement analysis and process outlined in this manual complies with the study requirements defined in the RF Standard BAL-502-RFC-03.
 The criteria pertaining to generation adequacy, defined in that document, are tested using the probabilistic tools described in previous sections of this manual.